pipcom/FR6-TMS-RemoteDB-Adapter/README.md

 https://dzone.com/articles/how-to-the-northwind-postgresql-sample-database-ru

-You have to install databse together with 32bit odbc driver.
-Setup an odbc source using northwind database with credentials
+You have to install https://www.postgresql.org/download/ database together with 32bit odbc driver which is selectable in stackbuilder.

+Setup an odbc source using northwind database with credentials.

 But you can use any other Database connection configured on your machine.

 When developing a server engine you also can use any other FireDAC connection using its components.

+For more please have a look at http://www.tmssoftware.biz/business/remotedb/doc/remotedb_manual.pdf

-From client site it does not matter what for a databse you use because you are connecting against TMS RemoteDB.
+From client site it does not matter what for a database you use because you are connecting against TMS RemoteDB and SQL.

 Click on Start button when defining connection string is ready.